Honey Roasted Parsnips

 If they are thicker ones, then I peel them and keep them in salted water until cooking.
 This stops them from discolouring.

 Then cut them to size just before you parboil them.
+The large ones I normally cut into 4 pieces lengthways.

 Using this recipe, parboiling and roasting, will give you some satisfyingly crispy roast parsnips.